Vaca Frita de Pollo

 - fresh lime juice2 tbsp

-- fresh sweet orange juice2 tbsp
+- fresh orange juice2 tbsp

 - dried oregano1 tsp